Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position at [Company Name].
-I appreciate the time you and the team spent speaking with me and sharing more about the role.
+I appreciate the time you and your team spent speaking with me and sharing more about the role.

 After careful consideration, I have decided to decline the offer.
-This was not an easy decision, as I was genuinely impressed by [Company Name] and the work your team is doing.
+It was not an easy decision, as I was genuinely impressed by [Company Name] and the work your team is doing.

 I am grateful for the opportunity to have been considered and for the thoughtful conversations throughout the process.
 I hope our paths may cross again in the future.

 Thank you again for your time and consideration.
-I wish you and the team continued success.
+I wish you and your team continued success.

 Best regards,